-When I'm not working, I enjoy playing video games and board games.
-I ultimately only play a few hours a week, though.
+When I'm not working, I enjoy occasional video games and board games.
+I ultimately only play a few hours a week or less, though.
 I also enjoy programming, tinkering with technology, and reading the entire Internet.
 I love learning about new technology, and I'd like to learn more about electronics engineering if I can find the time.

 messing with computers.